Load up on some really fun stocking stuffer inspiration with these Fun Stocking Stuffers for Kids!

 Shelly said: “Single hot chocolate servings so they can enjoy warm morning ‘coffee’ too.”

-Melissa said: “I saw this idea on Pinterest that I’m going to use for stocking stuffers this year.
+Melissa said: “I saw this idea on Pinterest that I’m going to use for fun stocking stuffers for kids this year.
 It was hot chocolate on a stick, kinda like a thick chocolate fudge.
 I was going to put homemade marshmallows on it too and put it in cello bags for the stockings.”

 Jeannie said: “Handwritten coupons – good for a batch of cookies, no chores for a day, a trip to Baskin Robbins, A Slurpee, etc. My boys love them!”